Best Bowflex Home Gym Equipment Reviewed

 No gym is truly complete without a rack for the dumbbells, and this is exactly what this stand is - a neat and organized location where you can leave your SelectTech Dumbbells at.
 It has a large media rack, where you can put your smart device, for easy exercise tracking, or for listening to music and many other things smart devices offer.Read more

-The media rack is hugged by Teflon, that grips your device in place, keeping it safe from crashing down and breaking.
+Teflon hugs the media rack that grips your device in place, keeping it safe from crashing down and breaking.
 The rack is ergonomically designed, with your back in mind - you won’t have to bend down so much to pick up the dumbbells, exercising only your arms.
 The rack is compatible with the SelectTech 552, 560, and 1090 dumbbells, so it will keep up with you as you progress to heavier sets.
 It’s easy to assemble, and it comes with wheels for easy storage.

 10. 5.1 Adjustable Weight Bench